-The CapEx vs OpEx debate has a tendency to overwhelm new real estate investors.
+The OpEx vs. CapEx debate tends to overwhelm new real estate investors.
 The difference between the two terms may seem relatively small at first glance; however, both expenditures play an integral role in a company’s bottom line.
-Both of these indicators are important to the growth and maturation of a company, which begs two important questions: What is a capital expense in real estate?
+These indicators are important to the growth and maturation of a company, which begs two important questions: What is a capital expense in real estate?
 What is an operating expense in real estate?
 The sooner real estate entrepreneurs know these answers, the better.

-CapEx is short for for capital expenditures which refers to any and all funds used by a respective company to remain in business.
-Therefore, money spent on either maintaining or growing a company’s scope of operations qualifies as a capital expenditure.
+CapEx is short for capital expenditures which refers to any funds used by a respective company to remain in business.
+Therefore, money spent on maintaining or growing a company’s scope of operations qualifies as a capital expenditure.

 [ Want to own rental real estate?
 Attend a FREE real estate class to learn how to invest in rental properties, as well as strategies to maximize your cash flow and achieve financial freedom. ]